steventrouble/EfficientZero/deploying_cloud.md

 # Deploying on Cloud

-I usedambdalabs to deploy this.
+I use LambdaLabs to deploy this.

 ## Set up the machine